Kendriya Vidyalaya, Pattom

 Kendriya Vidyalaya Pattom (KV Pattom) is a school in Pattom, Thiruvananthapuram, India.
-It was established in 1964 as a civil sector school affiliated to CBSE.
+It was established in 1964 as a civil sector school affiliated to Central Board of Secondary Education.

-KV Pattom runs with two shifts from Class I to Class XII, with a roll of 3500+ students and 100+ staff.
+KV Pattom runs with two shifts from Class I to Class XII, with around 2,200 students and 80 staff in shift-1, and 1,900 students and 50 staff in shift-2.
+The combined total across both shifts is approximately 4,100 students and 130 staff.

 History

-In 1964, the Government of Kerala donated five acres to build KV Pattom In 1968, the buildings were completed.
-In 1969 the first group of Higher Secondary Students (Class XI) completed their courses.
+In 1964, the Government of Kerala donated five acres to build KV Pattom.
+The first phase of construction, including the main secondary block, was completed in 1968, and the school began operations the same year.
+In 1969, the first batch of Class XI students completed their higher secondary education.

-In 1977, KV Pattom started a "10+2" system started.
+In 1977, KV Pattom started the "10+2" system.
 In 1982 a new science block was opened.

 In 1996, KV Pattom was declared as a Model KV.
 In 1998, the primary block was inaugurated.
 On 10 September 2004, the second shift was introduced.

 In April 2008, KV Pattom inaugurated a fully automated library.
 In 2009 the school won the KVS-Intel Technology in Education Award for Schools.
 In 2010, the Online Academic Social Networking Project Library Junction won the NCERT National Innovation and Experimentation Award.

 KV Pattom was ranked as the Best Govt Day School in the country by Education World in 2015, 2016, 2017 and 2020.

 In August 2021 the librarian, S L Faisal, was awarded the National Teacher's Award, which is one of the most prestigious and coveted recognition given to the meritorious teachers in primary, middle, and secondary schools in India, for his services in redesigning the concept of school libraries and enabling the students to acquire skills through innovative learning programs.